autoplot/documentation/to_md/help.md

 Context Selector controls how the script is to be used, explained below.

-Right-clicking on the editor tab brings up a popup-menu of useful functions when coding, for example "Insert Code"-\>getDataSet will insert a getDataSet command loading the current data Autoplot is focused on.
-"Actions"-\>"Inspect URI" will bring up the data source editor for the URI.
+Right-clicking on the editor tab brings up a popup-menu of useful functions when coding, for example "Insert Code"→getDataSet will insert a getDataSet command loading the current data Autoplot is focused on.
+"Actions"→"Inspect URI" will bring up the data source editor for the URI.

 The Context Selector controls how the script will be used.
 There are two types of Autoplot scripts, "Application Context" and "Data Source